Cldfire/discord-threads-link-expander/README.md

 <img src="demo.gif">

+It also contains a `/fx` command for fixing up Twitter links via [FixTweet](https://github.com/FixTweet/FixTweet), because why not.

 ## Config

 Create a file named `discord-threads-link-expander-config.toml` next to the binary (or at the root of the repo if you're doing `cargo run`).
 Add your bot token like so: